austinhuang0131/austinhuang0131.github.io/discord-issues.md

 > If you ever believe that your teen is in danger on Discord, and have access to their email address, you can email us from that email address and request that we delete the account.

 Hol' up, are you suggesting that in an event of danger, parents should attempt to acquire the email password for their kids' email addresses???
-It is a *danger*, the parents should know the best, if they prove the relationship and explain what danger it is, Discord should be able take action!
+It is a *danger*, the parents should know the best, if they prove the relationship and explain what danger it is, Discord should be able to take action!
 Also, [in Trust & Safety report form](https://dis.gd/request), there is a report type called "Parent of a Discord user", which you described in "Reporting problems to Discord", are you suggesting that it is just a decoration???

 #### Enforcing our rules